saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_class.md

 ca_date(mybirt)
 ```

-Since the value has a limitation, we need to add a boundary to it.
-It can be done using the seeter and getter:
+Since the value has limitations, we need to enforce boundaries.
+This can be done using setter and getter methods.

 ```python
 class body(object):